 In my previous post I mentioned that I had previously driven over the road before, and like many here, I'm going out there again.
-Notice I said "going", not hoping to go, but I'm getting prepared to go.
+Notice I said "going," not hoping to go.
 Each day you should talk to recruiters, visit this site, and TruckingTruth's truck driving forum.

-The day drivers approaching you on your left, see your approach, and think nothing about throwing it in reverse and backing up, to give you clearance!
-I knew that day, I could drive, but I also knew I'd never be in the class of those truckers that do it every day in Letcher County, Kentucky.
+The day drivers approaching you on your left see your approach and think nothing about throwing it in reverse and backing up to give you clearance!
+The day that happened, I knew I could drive - but I also knew I'd never be in the class of those truckers that do it every day in Letcher County, Kentucky.

-The new drivers here will get road experience.
-I hope it's not similiar to US 119, as I really hope you never have reason to be there.
+New drivers here will get road experience.
+I hope it's not on roads similar to US 119.
+I really hope you never have reason to be there.
 Of course, if you live there, I hope you get home often!
-Oh those day drivers on US 119, I forgot to mention that they do get a good chuckle before they throw it in reverse!
+Oh, and about those day drivers on US 119 - I forgot to mention that they get a good chuckle before they throw it in reverse!

-At that point in time, way before GPS and computers, drivers used only a map if they didn't have directions sent to them by their fleet manager , etc. I wasn't clever enough to really know all the intricacies that are part of the Truckers Rand McNally.
+In the past, way before GPS and computers, drivers used only a map if they didn't have directions sent to them by their fleet manager , etc. I wasn't clever enough to really know all the intricacies that are part of the trucker's Rand McNally.
 I'm sure it's much easier out there these days.